-Ubisoft launches 6th season for Entreprenuer Lab with 11 startups
+Ubisoft launches 6th season for Entrepreneur Lab with 11 startups

 Game Academy is a personal development service and hiring platform for gamers.
 When you play games, you use, develop and train certain skills.
 Many of those skills are in great demand in the

 jobs market.
-Through data analytics, online bootcamps, programs, and peer-to-peer exchange, Game Academy helps players find new careers informed by their game skills and bring the global economy a new source of exceptional talent.
+Through data analytics, online boot camps, programs, and peer-to-peer exchange, Game Academy helps players find new careers informed by their game skills and bring the global economy a new source of exceptional talent.

 Guild of Guardians

-Guild of Guardians is a mobile RPG built for gamers who want to play games for more than just entertainment.
-We’re building a free-to-play RPG where players can turn their passion into assets by
+Guild of Guardians is a mobile-RPG built for gamers who want to play games for more than just entertainment.
+It’s free-to-play, and players can turn their passion into assets by crafting, summoning, and trading in a real money economy.

 Horizon